stephenzlee05/PlateMate/application-design-changes.md

 **Solution**: Implemented efficient aggregation pipelines, proper sorting, and limit parameters while considering future indexing strategies.
 **Learning**: Performance considerations should be built into the design from the beginning, not added as an afterthought.

+## Frontend Integration Enhancements

+### Major Backend Changes for Frontend Support

+The following changes were made to the backend to enable frontend functionality:

+### 1. Enhanced Session Management
+**Change**: WorkoutSession now includes a human-readable `name` field and new management endpoints **Rationale**: The frontend needs to display workout sessions with recognizable names and provide session management capabilities
+**Implementation Details**:
+- Modified `startSession` to return both `sessionId` and `name`
+- Added automatic session name generation using date and time (e.g., "Monday Oct 12, 2024 at 2:30 PM")
+- Added `getSessionInfo` endpoint to retrieve complete session information including the generated name
+- Added WorkoutSessionDoc interface with name field for storage

+### 2. Session Deletion Capabilities
+**Change**: Implemented multiple session deletion methods with different levels of robustness **Rationale**: Users need to be able to remove workout sessions they've created **Implementation Details**:
+- Added `deleteSession` - Standard session deletion endpoint that removes session and all associated exercise records
+- Added `removeWorkoutSession` - Session deletion with user ownership validation
+- Added `removeWorkoutSessionDebug` - Debug version with detailed error reporting
+- Added `removeWorkoutSessionRobust` - Robust deletion with comprehensive error handling and verification
+- All deletion methods cascade delete associated exercise records to maintain data integrity

+### 3. Extended Workout Tracking Functionality
+**Change**: Added new endpoints for retrieving session details and managing workout data **Rationale**: Frontend needs comprehensive data access for workout history and management **Implementation Details**:
+- `getSessionInfo` - Retrieves session information for display in UI
+- Enhanced return types to include both data and error states for better frontend error handling
+- Added comprehensive validation across all new endpoints

+### Impact on Frontend Integration
+These changes provide the frontend with:
+- **User-friendly display**: Sessions can be shown with readable names instead of just IDs
+- **Complete CRUD operations**: Create, read, and delete operations for workout sessions
+- **Data integrity**: Cascading deletes ensure no orphaned exercise records
+- **Better UX**: Human-readable timestamps make it easier for users to identify past workouts